ajvincent/cross-stitch/_01_ts-morph_utilities/README.md

   - If the callback returns false, `TypeToClass` removes the field.
 - `TypeToClass` adds an `implements` clause to the generated class, either matching the full type, or `Partial` for the type if not all properties exist.
 - `TypeToClass` then asks `ts-morph` to fill in missing imports.
+- The user is responsible for saving the destination file when they finish calling on `TypeToClass`.

 __The callback is ultimately responsible for implementing the body of each field.__  For a method, you can add content directly using `ts-morph`'s API's.
 For a property, you may wish to alter a constructor (no, `TypeToClass` doesn't provide one) to define the property, or set a value directly.
 Private and/or static methods are the responsibility of the callback, or of functions it calls.